thuntran/costofliving/README.md

 <img src="man/figures/README-example-6-1.png" width="100%" />

--   Plotting the breakdown of the average costs of living for a single person earning minimum wage in Arizona:

 ``` r
 avg_col_breakdown_plot("AZ")
 ```

 <img src="man/figures/README-example-7-1.png" width="100%" />

-For more ways on how to use this package and its functions and data sets, please refer to the [vignette](https://github.com/thuntran/costofliving/blob/main/vignettes/costofliving.Rmd).
+For more examples on how to use the functions and data sets in this package, please refer to the [vignette](https://github.com/thuntran/costofliving/blob/main/vignettes/costofliving.Rmd).

 # Contributors